 Museum for the Future

 The idea of burying something to be found by future generations goes way, way back.
-But the modern notion of a time capsule didn’t appear until the 20th century.
+But the modern notion of a time capsule didn’t appear until at least the 19th century, if not more recently.
 The first serious attempt to preserve a large collection of information and artifacts for the distant future is also, to date, the most elaborate: the Crypt of Civilization, sealed in 1940 at Oglethorpe University in Atlanta, Georgia.

 While Jacobs was supervising the three-year collection process, his project got a lot of publicity, and similar (though smaller-scale) efforts began to spring up elsewhere.
 The Westinghouse Electric and Manufacturing Company decided to create a torpedo-shaped container of artifacts to be buried during the 1939 World’s Fair (and opened 5,000 years later).
 They called their container a “time capsule,” and that term was soon adopted for nearly all such projects.
 All except the Crypt, that is—even though it was, in a way, the prototypical time capsule, its scope was so much larger that the word “capsule” wasn’t appropriate.